hessrk01/terraform_template/README.md

 1. Database - for locking of state

 ## AWS Configure
-#### Terraform backeds loaded before vars loaded.
+#### Terraform backends loaded before vars loaded.
 Terraform can read from ~/.aws/credentials
-aws configure --profile terraform
+aws configure --profile terraform # you can put anything here other besides terraform, this is just the name of the profile I created.

 terraform explains using shared credentials - https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file